serenagrl/ansible-kubernetes/docs/configure-winrm-certs.md

    #### 3. Configure WinRM to use the certificate for the ansible user.

+  > [!CAUTION]
-   **Warning!** Please use your own secure password instead of the default password in the sample script.
+  > Please use your own secure password instead of the default password in the sample script.

    ```
    $username = "ansible"